jinghuazhao/INF/README.md

 2. Data preprocessig was done with [list.sh](tryggve/list.sh) and [format.sh](tryggve/format.sh).
 The meta-analysis was according to [metal.sh](tryggve/metal.sh) using METAL whose results were cross-examined with [QCGWAS.sh](tryggve/QCGWAS.sh) together with addtional investigation.

 3. The main analysis is with [analysis.sh](tryggve/analysis.sh), which contains codes for Q-Q/Manhattan/LocusZoom plots (see the figure below for the OPG example), clumping using PLINK and conditional analysis using GCTA.
 The clumping results were classified into cis/trans classification.

+4. TRYGGVE-specific issues were noted in [tryggve.md](tryggve.md).
 The `cis.vs.trans.classification`, `circos.cis.vs.trans.plot` (for the figure on the right), `log10p`, `gc.lambda`, `invnormal` functions are now all in [R/gap](https://github.com/jinghuazhao/R/tree/master/gap).

-4. The CAD summary statistics used for MAGMA and MR is described [here](https://github.com/jinghuazhao/Omics-analysis/tree/master/CAD)
+5. The CAD summary statistics used for MAGMA and MR is described [here](https://github.com/jinghuazhao/Omics-analysis/tree/master/CAD)
 -- as noted in MMP12.sh, the MMP12 case could have been done genomewide.
 A colocalisation analysis on simulated data can be found in the association analysis section of [software-notes](https://github.com/jinghuazhao/software-notes) as well as the [BMI example](https://github.com/jinghuazhao/Omics-analysis/tree/master/BMI).